-The concentration in quantitative economics provides practical skills in data science and economic research.
-The program is available to students to complete entirely online, and many courses are available in a “hybrid” setting where students can interact on line or attend the on-campus class.
+The concentration in quantitative economics combines practical skills in data science and economic reasoning.
+The program is available to students to complete entirely online, and many courses are available in a “hybrid” setting where students can interact online or attend the on-campus class.

 In a day and age where companies in nearly every industry are competing for the upper hand, the value of data analytics is skyrocketing.
 Whether in a commercial, academic, or medical field, gathering data, analyzing it, and utilizing it is one of the most effective ways of improving business decisions.

 Informatics is an emerging field revolving around data analytics that creates new and exciting professional opportunities.
 Students who graduate with a Master of Science in Informatics are qualified for a range of jobs in military, business, not-for-profit, public, legal, and other sectors.
 This program, which is heavy in statistics and mathematics, will prepare students to work with large and messy datasets that may be found in a number of industries, write code, and analyze that data.

 The skills developed in this program are highly desired across a broad array of industries.
 Potential careers include:

 - Legal Informatics (Discovery Analyst, Legal Documents Analyst, Case Management Consultant, Legal Investigator, Litigation Support Analyst, and others)

 - Competitive Intelligence (Business Intelligence Analyst, Sales Force Analyst, Knowledge Management Officer, Intelligence Specialist, Predictive Data Analyst)